wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/exportGiottoViewer.rst

 Giotto Viewer expects the results from Giotto Analyzer in a specific format, which is provided by this function.
-To include enrichment results from list(list(“createSpatialEnrich”)) include the provided spatial enrichment name (default PAGE or rank) and add the gene signature names (.e.g cell types) to the numeric annotations parameter.
+To include enrichment results from list(list(“createSpatialEnrich�)) include the provided spatial enrichment name (default PAGE or rank) and add the gene signature names (.e.g cell types) to the numeric annotations parameter.